natario1/CameraView/README.md

 - EXIF support
   - Automatically detected orientation tag
   - Plug in location tags with `CameraView.setLocation(double, double)`
+- Control the camera parameters via XML or programmatically
 - TODO: Built-in pinch to zoom

 ## Setup

-For now, clone the repo and add it to your project.
+For now, you must clone the repo and add it to your project.
-TODO: publish to bintray.

 ## Usage